Skip to content

 Work through long tasks and ongoing dialogueClaude CodeMemory, plan/permission modes, hooks, skills, subagents, and many surfaces.

-Automate through scripts or CICodex CLI or Gemini CLIcodex exec and Gemini headless mode have good non-interactive and JSON flows.
+Automate through scripts or CICodex CLI or agycodex exec and agy -p have good non-interactive flows.
 Claude can also run claude -p, but watch token usage.

-Use Google Cloud, Vertex AI, or Gemini APIGemini CLIAuth, quotas, and pay-as-you-go fit naturally with Google Cloud.
+Use Google Cloud, Vertex AI, or Gemini APIGemini CLI (with a paid API key)Auth, quotas, and pay-as-you-go fit naturally with Google Cloud.

 Use ChatGPT, Codex Cloud, or code reviewCodex CLIChatGPT plans include Codex, and the CLI can work with local and cloud Codex tasks.